Globolo001/BLHELI_32_to_RTTTL/README.md

 The final RTTTL string can be accessed easily: `function_result[0]`

 #### Details
-It does the filtering for unknown symbols with a regex and should always produce an RTTTL readable output without the unwanted symbols.
+It for unknown symbols (in BLHELI_32 notation) with a regex and should always produce an RTTTL readable output without the unwanted symbols.

 It might be useful to display the invalid symbols from `result[1]` for the user to improve the users BLHELI_32 string and (maybe) adjust the regex if a new syntax is found.
 It removes all spaces, quotation-marks and new lines.